mganta/streaming-data/README.md

-An simple example to simulated messages from a connected car
+An simple example to simulate messages from a connected car

 Here is the message flow